-Is this the first time Minneapolis & St. Paul have hosted the Super Bowl?
+Is this the first time twin cities have hosted the Super Bowl?

 Of course, it’s the first time almost-brand-new U.S. Bank Stadium has played host to the Big Game, but it’s not the first time the Twin Cities have set the stage for the ultimate football showdown.